cigmah/site/content/about/_index.md

 **CIGMAH**, or the *Coding Interest Group in Medicine and Healthcare*, is a group of medical students interested in learning to code.
 We mostly learn to code for fun, but people find avenues to code in real life as well.

+# Why CIGMAH?

+Many medical students who have an interest in technology will be able to sustain their interest by approaching technical challenges from the medical side.
+Clinical experience is often invaluable to engineering teams and provides important insight into the healthcare landscape.

+However, we do believe there is still a place for medical students who want to learn how to program themselves.
+Programming can be used in a wide variety of situations including research, automation, teaching, game-making and app development.
+Many students also find programming a fun and creative hobby that complements their medical skills well.

+We therefore wish to **support medical students who want to learn how to code** and to **provide resources for programmers coming from a medical background**.

 # What does CIGMAH do?

 We: